rsoaresgouveia/crapGoService/README.md

 7. run in the project root: go run .
 8. Open your request manager thing-magingy and start making requests..........
 9. i don't know, have some fun
 10. Don't ask me why the hell the service is called player-leaderboard.
-Just go with it (trust me, dont ever remember anymore)
+Just go with it (trust me, dont even remember anymore)